ajay-dhangar/algo/docs/Object Oriented Programming/abstraction.md

 Since the abstract method does not contain any body.
 Therefore, it is also known as an incomplete method in java.
 A non-abstract class cannot have an abstract method whether it is inherited or declared.
 In Java.

- :bulb: Key points:
+Key points:
-- 1. Abstract method cannot be static.
+- 1. The abstract method cannot be static.
 - 2. It cannot be private because the abstract method must be implemented in the subclass.
 If we declare it as private, we cannot implement it from outside the class.
 - 3. A concrete method is a method which has always the body.
 It is also called a complete method in java.

 - Declares the existence of methods but not the implementation of those.
-- An abstract class defines behaviors that can vary due to polymorphism and that each explicit class that inherits from it must implement depending on its specific need.
+- An abstract class defines behaviours that can vary due to polymorphism and that each explicit class that inherits from it must implement depending on its specific need.
 - You cannot have an instance of an abstract class
 - For a class to be abstract at least one of its methods must be abstract (this is the difference between a conventional class and an abstract class)
 - An abstract class cannot be instantiated but it can be inherited (Objects cannot be created directly with new)